The Cost of Applying to Medical School

 The fees related to your medical school application are likely to comprise your largest expense.
 Usually, these costs will fall into the following three categories:

 - Primary application fee.
-Most medical schools use the AAMC's to process applications.
-Through this service, you are able to submit a single set of application materials and have them sent to the schools you specify.
-The 2018 AMCAS application fee is $160 for the first school and $39 for each additional school.
-Keep in mind that not all schools use AMCAS, so be sure to check with the respective medical schools you’re interested in applying to regarding their admissions processes.
+Most medical schools use the AAMC's Through this service, you are able to submit a single set of application materials and have them sent to the schools you specify.
+The 2018 application fee is $160 for the first school and $39 for each additional school.
+Keep in mind that not all schools use AMCAS, so be sure to check with the respective medical schools you’re interested in applying to regarding their admissions processes. to process applications.

 - College service fees.
-There is usually a small fee for transmittal of your transcript from your college registrar, and occasionally a fee for transmittal of letters of recommendation.
+There is usually a small fee for transmission of your transcript from your college registrar, and occasionally a fee for transmission of letters of recommendation.
+Check with your school’s registrar to verify fees.

 The Cost of the MCAT Exam